During our stay in Zermatt, we decided to hike the 5 Lakes Hike in Zermatt, also known as the 5-Seenweg.

 Online reviews of 5-Seenweg Zermatt

 It didn’t really help that I searched online for help if the 5 lakes hike in Zermatt was for me.
 I found several Tripadvisor reports that found the hike dull and not beautiful and people were disappointed by the size of the lakes.
 Other reviews raved about how amazing the 5-Seenweg was and what a great way to hike in the mountains.
 I decided to ignore all the bad reviews and see for myself.

 After all, this was Zermatt.
 The bright blue sky beckoned me to come play outside.
 My boyfriend bought me a jar of Vaporub, which allowed me to breathe again and I was all good to go!
 Off we went.

 How to get to the starting point of the 5-Seenweg and what does it cost?

 We walked around in town and finally found a little sign next to the station of the Gornergrat Bahn that pointed to Sunnegga railway.
 We walked through town and finally found the Zermatt ZBAG-zsb.
 They are located on Wiestistrasse in Zermatt.

 We purchased our ticket for 38 CHF per person.
 This included the ride up the mountain via a rack railway and the cable car to Blauherd.
-From there, we’d walk the 5 Lake Hike and go down the mountain from Sunnegga.
+From there, we’d walk the 5 Lakes Hike and go down the mountain from Sunnegga.
 There are several discounts available, for example, the Swiss Travel Pass (you can buy them here).
 Unfortunately for us, the Interrail didn’t give any discounts in Zermatt.

 We hiked the 5-Seenweg in September, but the best months to take this hike is from June to end of September.
 Check locally for weather conditions and accessibility when you want to hike.